 Determination of Protein Content

 Crude protein was determined by the method of the Association of Official Analytical Chemists (AOAC, 1990).
 Exactly 2.0 g of the sample was weighed into a digestion flask and 0.5 g of selenium catalyst was added followed by 25 ml of concentrated H2SO4, the flask was shaken to mix the contents.
 The flask was then placed on a digestion burner for 8 hr and heated until the solution turned green and clear.
-The sample solution was then transferred into a 100 ml volumetric flask and made up to the mark with distilled water.
+The sample solution was then transferred into a 100 mL volumetric flask and made up to the mark with distilled water.
 About 25 ml of 2 % boric acid was pipetted into a 250 ml conical flask and two drops of mixed indicator (20 ml of bromocresol green and 4 ml of methyl red) solution was added; and into the decomposition chamber of the distillation apparatus was added 15 ml of 40 % NaOH solution.
 From the digested sample, 10 ml was introduced into the Kjedahl flask.
 The condenser tip of the distillation apparatus was then dipped into the boric acid contained in the conical flask.
 The ammonia in the sample solution was then distilled into the boric acid until it changed completely into bluish-green.
-The distillate was then titrated with 0.1 N HCl solutions until it became colorless.
+The distillate was then titrated against 0.1 N HCl until it became colorless.
 The percent total nitrogen and crude protein were calculated using a conversion factor of 6.25.
 The same procedure was repeated for each of the groups.

 Determination of Carbohydrate Content